warodri/will_billingsley/README.md

   - Run "npm i" to download all dependencies
   - Run "ng server" to start the client.
 Open Chrome or similar and navigate to: http://localhost:4200 to start

+### Postman Scripts

+In case you use Postman, you can download a set of requests for:
+  - Adding, updating, removing and fetching books
+  - Adding, updating, removing and fetching authors

+Go to the "server" folder and import the file "server.postman_collection.json" to Postman